CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 My Verdict

 Based on my experience, I consider Garmin Varia RTL515 (also available at rei.com) the best cycling radar overall.
-It’s proven and reliable.
-It also has accurate multi-object detection, bright light, and good battery life.
-Its main weakness is its mount.
+It’s reliable and has accurate multi-object detection, bright light, good side visibility, and battery life.
+Its main weaknesses are its mount and MicroUSB charging port.

 Why Use a Cycling Radar?